Skip to Absentee Ballot Applications

 Office of Voter Registration & Elections

-- In-person absentee voting at the Voter Registration Office began Friday, September 20 at 8 a.m. and ends Saturday, November 2 at 5:00 p.m.
+- In-person absentee voting at the Voter Registration Office will begin on Friday, April 25 at 8 a.m. and ends Saturday, June 10 at 5:00 p.m.

 - You may complete your absentee application when you come to vote.

-- Extended hours at the Voter Registration Office are as follows:
+- Extended hours at the Voter Registration Office will be posted in early March.